Pandelune/ab-boilerplate/README.md

 # Artblocks Project Boilerplate

-This JavaScript project template is meant to be used a boilerplate for an [Artblocks](https://www.artblocks.io/) artistic project, **when using p5js**.
+This JavaScript project template is meant to be used a boilerplate for an [ArtBlocks](https://www.artblocks.io/) artistic project, **when using p5js**.
-It focuses on code organisation and arblocks specific packaging.
+It focuses on code organisation and ArtBlocks specific packaging.

-It is developed by Pandelune, the author of "Orthogones" and "Murano Fantasy" on Artblocks.
+It is originally developed by Pandelune, the author of "Orthogones" and "Murano Fantasy" on Artblocks.

+*Note: This tool is not affiliated with Art Blocks*

 Also make sure to read [Artblocks official doc](https://github.com/ArtBlocks/artblocks-docs).